open-mmlab/mmocr/docs/en/user_guides/config.md

 Sometimes we only want to fix part of the configuration and do not want to modify the configuration file itself.
 For example, if you want to change the learning rate during an experiment but do not want to write a new configuration file, you can pass in parameters on the command line to override the relevant configuration.

 We can pass `--cfg-options` on the command line and modify the corresponding fields directly with the arguments after it.
-For example, if we want to modify the learning rate while running train, we just need to execute on the command line.
+For example, we can run the following command to modify the learning rate temporarily for this training session.

 ```Shell
 python tools/train.py example.py --cfg-options optim_wrapper.optimizer.lr=1
 ```

-For more detailed usage, refer to {external+mmengine:doc}`Command Line Modification <tutorials/config>`.
+For more detailed usage, refer to {external+mmengine:doc}`MMEngine: Command Line Modification <tutorials/config>`.

 ## Configuration Content

-Through the configuration file with the registrar, MMOCR can modify the training parameters as well as the model configuration without invading the code.
-Specifically, users can customize the following modules in the configuration file: environment configuration, Hook configuration, logging configuration, training strategy configuration, data-related configuration, model-related configuration, evaluation configuration, and visualization configuration.
+With config files and Registry, MMOCR can modify the training parameters as well as the model configuration without invading the code.
+Specifically, users can customize the following modules in the configuration file: environment configuration, hook configuration, log configuration, training strategy configuration, data-related configuration, model-related configuration, evaluation configuration, and visualization configuration.

 This document will take the text detection algorithm `DBNet` and the text recognition algorithm `CRNN` as examples to introduce the contents of Config in detail.